- Smoking is linked to 85 to 90 percent of COPD cases, as well as 8 out of 10 COPD-related deaths.

-If you are a smoker who has been diagnosed with COPD, it’s natural to feel a range of negative emotions, including discouragement, anger, and depression.
-Since the damage to your lungs has already been done, you may think you might as well go ahead and enjoy your cigarettes since smoking won’t make any difference now.
+If you’re a smoker who’s been diagnosed with COPD, it’s natural to feel a range of negative emotions, including discouragement, anger, or depression.
+Since the damage to your lungs has already been done, you may think you might as well go ahead and enjoy your cigarettes.
+You may even think that smoking won’t make any difference now.

-Although understandable, that mindset is light years away from the truth.
-You can still benefit from quitting smoking; in fact, according to the Mayo Clinic smoking cessation is the only reliable treatment to slow the progression of your COPD and help you maintain the lung function you have left.
+Although understandable, this reasoning is far from the truth.
+Even if you already have COPD, you can still benefit from quitting.
+In fact, smoking cessation is the only reliable treatment to slow the progression of your COPD and help you maintain the lung function you have left.

-Stopping smoking now can also help you avoid exacerbations or serious flare-ups of your condition.
-Because COPD flare-ups are frightening, and because they can lead to negative outcomes like hospitalization, treatment failure, and death, it’s smart to do everything in your power to avoid them—and that includes tossing the cigarettes, pipes, and cigars.
+Stopping smoking can also help you avoid serious flare-ups of your condition.
+COPD flare-ups are frightening and dangerous.
+They can lead to negative outcomes, such as hospitalization, treatment failure, and even death.
+It’s important to do everything in your power to avoid them.
+That includes tossing your cigarettes, pipes, and cigars.

-All this means that if you are a smoker with COPD, you can noticeably improve your health by putting the cigarettes away for good.
+If you’re a smoker with COPD, you can noticeably improve your health by putting your cigarettes away for good.

 Healthcare Provider Intervention

-This is not the classic kind of intervention where you’re loved ones plead with you to quit.
-Healthcare Provider Intervention is a brief, almost casual, conversation with a nurse or a doctor who calmly explains how smoking interacts with your current health problems to lower your quality of life and puts you at risk for life-threatening complications.
-People who have had this type of interaction with a member of their healthcare team have a small but statistically significant advantage when it comes to smoking cessation.
+This isn’t the classic kind of intervention, where your loved ones plead with you to quit.
+A Healthcare Provider Intervention is a brief, more casual conversation with your nurse or doctor.
+They calmly explain how smoking interacts with your current health problems to lower your quality of life.
+They also explain how smoking puts you at risk of life-threatening complications.

 Some people are able to put the cigarettes down and walk away without any medications or support groups.
-This shows that the cold turkey approach can work, but you have a better chance of succeeding if you know what you’re getting yourself into.
-These tips may help.
+This suggests the cold turkey approach can work, but you have a better chance of succeeding if you know what you’re getting yourself into.

 - Set a “quit date” and stick to it.